Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/correlation.md

 absolute, units.
 This is similar to how a z-score abstracts away from the absolute scale of the raw scores. </p>

-<p> In order the divide each value in the covariance matrix by the product of
+<p> In order to divide each value in the covariance matrix by the product of
-the standard deviation's of the two variables, we can multiply the covariance matrix on the left and also on the right by a diagonal matrix containing the standard deviations:</p>
+the standard deviations of the two variables, we can multiply the covariance matrix on the left and also on the right by a diagonal matrix containing the standard deviations:</p>
 </div>